 But of course, the Direct Selling Association must push the idea that multi-level marketing is a great way to make an income.
 The DSA says “median earnings” are $2,400 per year, and about 16 million people in the U.S. participated in MLM last year.
 There are huge problems with this number:

 - It’s completely fabricated.
 It again assumes that nearly all products are retailed at full suggested retail pricing.

 - It is a gross income figure.
 It does not account for business expenses which, for 99% of participants, exceed the income.

-- It is an average, which is a typical technique used in MLMs to deceive potential participants.
+- It is a typical technique used in MLMs to deceive potential participants.
 It distorts the reality, in which the vast majority of participants earn little to nothing.